CharlyMannion/project-pollen-frontend/README.md

 Edwin built out the Charity section, the Burger Menu, and defined some break points.

-Charly finished working on the Carousel Component and created a ContactForm, then moved on to styling the StoryArticle, StoryCard and AboutUs components.
+Charly deployed an initial version of the app to Netlify, and then finished working on the Carousel Component and created a ContactForm, then moved on to styling the AboutUs component.

+### Day 4: Friday 23rd April 2021

+During our morning stand-up, we agreed that we would work on features until 3pm.
+This was to give us time to host the final version on Netlify and work on our presentation.

+Edwin implemented the Artist Components and a QR Scanner component.

+Charly re-worked the Story Page Component and added to the AboutUs component page, then redeployed the final build of the project

+Alex set up some analytics to track app usage, and continued working on our presentation.

+Madhura worked on making the Slider Component responsive.

 ## Challenges

-* We encountered a few small isues when hosting our backend, but these were resolved fairly quickly
+* We encountered a few small isues when hosting our backend, which were tricky to de-bug
+* CSS styling took a lot longer than we anticipated
+* Picking up React as a new technology

 ## Successes